-SATISFACTORY ACADEMIC PROGRESS POLICY FOR FINANCIAL AID RECIPIENTS to establish and enforce a Satisfactory Academic Progress (SAP) policy.
-The policy defines the standards a student must meet to remain eligible to enroll and to receive financial aid.
+SATISFACTORY ACADEMIC PROGRESS POLICY FOR FINANCIAL AID RECIPIENTS

+All colleges and universities that offer financial aid are required by federal and state regulations to establish and enforce a Satisfactory Academic Progress (SAP) policy.
+This policy outlines the academic standards students must meet to remain eligible for both enrollment and financial aid.

 RCTC's Financial Aid Satisfactory Academic Progress policy has three major components that are evaluated when determining a student's standing: